palmoanalua/palmoanalua.github.io/volleyball.md

 Registration
 ------------
-The MAC 2020 volleyball registration is planned for February.
+The MAC 2020 volleyball registration period is January 30 thru February 12.
 Registration is ONLINE ONLY.

 * You may be required to show proof of birth date